dylankleinhentz/spriteCloud/README.md

 - Install request library for API requests (cmd pip install robotframework-requests)
 - Install selenium webdrivers (create c:\bin, add to PATH (Advanced systems settings> environment variables> add new path) selenium.org to download drivers)
 - Install Pycharm IDE (jetbrains.com> tools> pycharm> download now) and IntelliBot plugin (file> settings> plugin> IntelliBot)
-- Pycharm community edtion main page, click on "Check out from Version Control"> Select Github
+- Pycharm community edtion main page, click on "File> Open" and select the master directory file cloned into a file from Github.
-- Using pycharm go to File> Settings> Version Control> Github> Login to Github account
+- Expand the "Terminal" tab at the bottom.
+- The file directory path will be displayed.
+Type in "robot tests" and hit enter/return.
+- The test cases should start running locally.

 # B. How to run the test in a CI/CD pipeline;
 - Jenkins server created for test runs which has Jenkins + RF + Github integration.